 In many ways, Nomad has been quite an intellectual journey.
 And as much as we love some good old fashioned theological cut-and-thrust, we’ve increasingly aware that if this journey is going to be sustainable, it’s got to be an holistic one.
 So each month we’ll be producing Nomad Devotionals, through which we’ll be experimenting with readings, prayers, liturgies and songs.
 We’re making the first one free to everyone, so you can decide whether you’re interested in joining us on this leg of the journey.
-If you are, then head over to Patreon and donate $5 or more a month to gain access to future Devotionals (as well as bonus interviews and post-interview reflections).
+If you are, then head over to our Patreon or PayPal membership pages and make a small monthly donation.

-This first devotional was made with help from: Rabbi Margaret Jacobi from Birmingham’s Progressive Synagogue; theologian and urban gardener Sam Ewell; and Brian McLaren, who kindly gives the benediction.
+This devotional was made with help from Rabbi Margaret Jacobi from Birmingham’s Progressive Synagogue; theologian and urban gardener Sam Ewell; and Brian McLaren, who kindly gives the benediction.
 The song Hallelujah Sing Exulting was adapted from an old hymn by Martin Gensichen (1879-1965).
-All other music is by David Benjamin Blower (all rights reserved, and all that).
-The song Come Holy Spirit is Public Domain (as is Hallelujah Sing Exulting), so please help yourself.
+All other music is by David Benjamin Blower.
+The song Come Holy Spirit is Public Domain (as is Hallelujah Sing Exulting).

 “There are two aspects to God and one of them is that awesome aspect that you can see in the amazing nature of creation and in that story of the revelation at Mount Sinai but also there’s the aspect of God which perhaps is embodied in the shekhinah idea of God being very near to you and sustaining you, helping you through life.”